Telstra vs Optus vs Vodafone coverage

 The map above isn't entirely reflective of the coverage offered by MVNOs that use the Telstra wholesale network.
 For a more detailed map on Telstra's wholesale 4G network, head over to Telstra's website.
 And for a closer look at some alternatives, check out our guide to the best mobile providers on the Telstra network.

-The MVNO exception: Boost Mobile coverage
+The Boost Mobile exception explained

 Here's a quick look at all of Boost Mobile's prepaid plans.